oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 The following model predicts ticket prices for seats in the lower bowl:
 ![Image](/assets/nba/lb_model.png)
 The model backs up the earlier findings regarding external game factors:
-- Better & large market opponents lead to higher prices
+- Better & big market opponents lead to higher prices
-- Prices are higher in games where Curry plays
+- Prices are higher in games where Steph Curry plays
 - Friday & Saturday games are the most expensive
 - Tickets get cheaper as an event approaches

 &nbsp;<br>

-The following graph shows predicted lower bowl prices while holding external factors constant:
+The following graph shows predicted lower bowl prices for a specific game:
 ![Image](/assets/images/lb_heatmap.png)

-Specific to lower bowl:
+Findings specific to lower bowl:
 - Sideline club tickets are much more expensive, while general 100 tickets are slightly more expensive than the Pepsi club
 - Tickets closer to the center of the court are much more expensive
-- Tickets prices drop around $6 when you go back a row
+- Tickets prices drop around $6 every row you go back
-- Row 1 tickets are predicted $100 more espensive than  the seat behind them
+- Row 1 tickets are predicted $100 more espensive than  the seat directly behind them
-- Front row view seats are predicted $50 more than the seat behind them
+- Front row view seats (not row 1) are predicted $50 more than the seat directly behind them
 - Wheelchair areas are the cheapest seats in the lower bowl

 ### Upper Bowl: